stencila/jupita/README.md

 ## Introduction

 Stencila [Executa](https://github.com/stencila/executor) defines an API executing nodes within an executable document that is based on JSON-RPC and able to used across multiple transports (e.g. `stdio`, `http`, `ws`).
-This package acts a bridge between that API and the Jupyter API, which uses it's own messaging protocol and `zeromq` as a transport.
+This package acts a bridge between that API and the Jupyter API, which uses it's own [Jupyter Messaging Protocol (JMP)](http://jupyter-client.readthedocs.io/en/stable/messaging.html) and [ZeroMQ](http://zeromq.org/) as a transport.
 It allows users of Stencila's interfaces to delegate execution to Jupyter kernels, instead of, or in addition to, Stencila's own executors.

 ## Install